Medical Marijuana For FibromyalgiaGreen Relief Health Admin

 How To Get Medical Marijuana For Fibromyalgia

-Accessing medical marijuana for fibromyalgia is a two-part process in the state of Maryland.
-The first part requires applying with the Maryland Medical Cannabis Commission (MMCC).
+Accessing medical marijuana for fibromyalgia is a two-part process in the states of Maryland and Delaware.
+The first part in Maryland requires applying with the Maryland Medical Cannabis Commission (MMCC).
 To complete an application with the MMCC you will go on their website and create a new patient registry.
 In the process of registering you will need to verify your residence in the state of Maryland, which typically requires submitting a state issued ID although there are other ways to verify your residence.
 In addition to submitting residency information you will have to submit a passport photo that will be used for your medical marijuana card.

 After you have completed an application with the MMCC you will wait to receive a patient ID number from them.
 It is this number that you will need to take with you when you meet with a medical marijuana doctor to certify you for medical cannabis.
 When you meet with your medical marijuana certifying provider you will need to provide information about your qualifying conditions.
 Maryland has a list of qualifying conditions for medical cannabis but the most common include chronic pain, PTSD, severe pain, and more.
 If you are diagnosed with fibromyalgia you would likely be able to demonstrate that you do indeed suffer from chronic pain